-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 By default, your iPad will likely auto-lock after two minutes, meaning the screen will go dark if you haven't used it for those two minutes.
 To keep an iPad screen on for longer: Open Settings > Display & Brightness > Auto-Lock > Choose between 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes and Never.

-How to setup Face ID for more than one person on iPad Pro (2018)
+How to setup Face ID for more than one person on iPad Pro (2018) or later

-The iPad Pro (2018) models feature Face ID meaning like the latest iPhones, you can unlock them with your face.
+The iPad Pro (2018) models and newer feature Face ID meaning like the latest iPhones, you can unlock them with your face.
 Face ID allows up to two faces to be stored to unlock the device without a passcode.
-Go to Settings > Face ID & Passcode > Set Up an Alternative Appearance.
+Go to Settings > Face ID & Passcode > Type in your passcode > Set Up an Alternative Appearance.

 How to add another fingerprint on Touch ID iPads